Melodija/CV/README.md

 #### Communication

-I have spent the last 12 weeks coding instensively and pairing people all day, everyday.
+I have spent the last 12 weeks coding intensively and pairing people all day, everyday.
 During this, I've been able to explain complex ideas to others as well as help them with debugging.
 I was able to improve on my general presentation and public speaking skills during my TEFL course.
 I was taught how to plan and deliver lessons in English to people who had no idea what I was saying.
 I was able to make it fun and get my point across which also gave me more confidence in these areas.
 During my time at Coteford Junior School, I was able to aid the teacher in leading the class as well as being able to explain to the children various concepts taught during the lesson.

 #### Leadership